Healthy Homes Assessment Parkvale

 Home Assessments Parkvale for Rental Properties

-There are numerous concerns to be able to examine when conducting the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine during a house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 A few examples are:

 • Can the unit heat up enough capacity?

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch today to book your rental properties home assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can be extremely costly for property owners and landlords.
+For professional advice, call today to book your rental properties house evaluation.

 home assessments for rental properties